kuzzleio/kuzzle-containers/plugin-dev/README.md

 Theses images are build using multi-stage Dockerfile.

-The first stage (`development`) is the development image which install packages, grab the source code and build npm packages.
+The first stage (`plugin-dev`) is the development image which installs packages, grabs the source code and builds npm packages.
-The second stage (`production`) only copy the application directory and nodejs binaries inside the container.
+The second stage (`kuzzle`) only copies the application directory and nodejs binaries inside the container.